Resources

 • An employer, before hiring you

-• You, in order to verify the information contained in the report
+• You, to verify the information contained in the report

 What information is accessible in my credit file?

-• Work experience (name of employer, job title, length of employment, income)
+• Employment history (employer's name, job title, length of employment, income)

-• Your credit situation: late payments, overdue payments, debt repayment history, available credit
+• Your credit status: late payments, defaults, debt repayment history, available credit

-• Information on your public financial transactions (unpaid taxes, bankruptcies, judgments against you)
+• Information on your public financial records (unpaid taxes, bankruptcies, judgments against you)

-• A list of organizations or individuals who have requested information about your credit
+• A list of organizations or individuals who have requested information regarding your credit

 How long is this information kept on my credit file?